Learning from Japan: The Danger of Financial Bubbles

-The U.S. like Japan is coming off two enormous financial bubbles.
-The Internet stock market bubble of 1999, and the housing bubble of 2006.
-It also has high levels of government debt and near-zero interest rates.
+Some fear that the U.S. today is in a similar position to Japan’s in the early 1990s.
+The U.S. is coming off two enormous bubbles—the Internet stock-market bubble of 1999, and the housing bubble of 2006—and therefore has high levels of government debt and near-zero interest rates.

-However, if one combines our two bubbles, they do not come close to the size of Japan’s 1989 bubble.
+However, if one combines our two bubbles, they do not come close to the size of Japan’s current one.
 Plus, unlike Japan, when our real estate bubble burst, the Federal Reserve under Ben Bernanke’s chairmanship moved to inoculate our banks by buying tons of their bad debt in our version of quantitative easing.

 While these actions remain unpopular, they did free up U.S. banks to continue to lend money, and lending is the lifeblood of an economy.
 In contrast, Japan was slow to admit how much bad debt was in its banking system.
-Moreover, many believe that, 27 years later, Japan still has not addressed how much bad debt remains in its banks.
+Moreover, many believe that, 27 years later, Japan still has not owned up to or addressed how much bad debt remains in its banks.

 The Japanese Bubble

-27 years ago, the Japanese economy was at the tail end of what might have been the largest financial bubble in history.
-The estimated value of the real estate in Tokyo was greater than that of all U.S. properties.
+Twenty-seven years ago, the Japanese economy was at the tail end of the largest financial bubble in its history.
+The estimated value of the real estate in Tokyo alone was greater than that of all U.S. properties put together.
 The Nikkei 225, the index of the Japanese stock market, had just catapulted from 13,000 in 1985 to 38,915 in 1989.
 (It is 16,600 today.)

 Such a reckless bubble could not possibly have happened without the help of Japan’s banking system.
 However, when an asset bubble that big bursts, banks pay for their recklessness with bad loans.
 Then the economy stagnates, as insolvent banks are unable to lend.